 When working with high-quality materials such as HPL and Trespa®, you naturally need matching screws in the right colour.
 Our high-quality stainless steel screws are suitable for fixing both HPL and Trespa® sheets.
+The screw head has a diameter of 12 millimeters.
 HPL screws, also known as Torx screws, have a convex head with a wide and flat contact surface.
 With this, the sheet is well compressed around the borehole, without the top layer being damaged or distorted.

 With our HPL screws, you can fix Trespa® and other HPL panels.
 For example, you will need these screws if you want to attach new fascia boards or wall cladding.